-After partitioning and chunking, you can have Unstructured generate a list of recognized entities and their types (such as the names of organizations, products, and people) in the content, through a process known as named entity recognition (NER).
+After partitioning, you can have Unstructured generate a list of recognized entities and their types (such as the names of organizations, products, and people) in the content, through a process known as named entity recognition (NER).

-This NER is done by using models offered through these providers:
+This NER is done by using models offered through various model providers.

-Here is an example of a list of recognized entities and their types using GPT-4o.
-Note specifically the entities
+Here is an example of a list of recognized entities and their entity types, along with a list of relationships between those

-Generate a list of entities and their types
+Generate a list of entities and their relationships

 -

-Select Named Entity Recognition (NER).
-By default, OpenAI’s GPT-4o will follow a default set of instructions (called a prompt) to perform NER using a set of predefined entity types.
+The selected model will follow a default set of instructions (called a prompt) to perform NER using a set of predefined entity types and relationships.
+To experiment

-field for the entities that were recognized and their types. -
+response_jsonfield for the entities that were recognized and their relationships. -

 To customize the prompt, change the contents of Prompt.